thyroid cancer

 Read More »

-Papillary thyroid carcinoma (PTC) is the most common type of thyroid cancer, accounting for approximately 80% of all cases.
-The thyroid gland, a vital butterfly-shaped organ located in the front of the neck, plays an important role in regulating metabolic processes within the body.
-The term “papillary” comes from the cancer cells’ appearance under a …
+Papillary thyroid carcinoma is the most common type of thyroid cancer, accounting for approximately 80 percent of all cases.
+It starts from follicular cells, the cells that normally make thyroid hormone.
+The thyroid is a butterfly-shaped gland at the front of the neck that helps regulate metabolism, heart rate, and body temperature.
+The word “papillary” …

 Read More »